Sushruthh/Zignasa-KALA-project/README.md

 # Zignasa-KALA-project
 KALA is a web platform designed to empower local craftsmen and artisans by providing them with a global reach.
 Our mission is to connect art enthusiasts with authentic Indian art, showcasing the rich cultural heritage and craftsmanship of India.
-Through KALA, we aim to support local artists, promote fair trade practices, and preserve traditional art forms for future generations.
+Through KALA, the aim is to support local artists, promote fair trade practices, and preserve traditional art forms for future generations.

 # Features